Paul Manafort

 Manafort was prosecuted in two federal courts.
 In August 2018, he stood trial in the United States District Court for the Eastern District of Virginia and was convicted on eight charges of tax and bank fraud.
 Manafort was next prosecuted on ten other charges, but this effort ended in a mistrial with Manafort later admitting his guilt.
 In the United States District Court for the District of Columbia, Manafort pled guilty to two charges of conspiracy to defraud the United States and witness tampering, while agreeing to cooperate with prosecutors.

 On November 26, 2018, Mueller reported that Manafort violated his plea deal by repeatedly lying to investigators.
 On February 13, 2019, D.C.
 District Court Judge Amy Berman Jackson concurred, voiding the plea deal.
 On March 7, 2019, Judge T. S. Ellis III sentenced Manafort to 47 months in prison.
 On March 13, 2019, Jackson sentenced Manafort to an additional 43 months in prison.
 Minutes after his sentencing, New York state prosecutors charged Manafort with sixteen state felonies.
 On December 18, 2019, the state charges against him were dismissed because of the doctrine of double jeopardy.
 The Republican-controlled Senate Intelligence Committee concluded in August 2020 that Manafort's ties to individuals connected to Russian intelligence while he was Trump's campaign manager "represented a grave counterintelligence threat" by creating opportunities for "Russian intelligence services to exert influence over, and acquire confidential information on, the Trump campaign."

 On May 13, 2020, Manafort was released to home confinement due to the threat of COVID-19.
 On December 23, 2020, U.S. President Donald Trump pardoned Manafort.

+In mid-March 2024, Manafort re-emerged on the political scene, with reports of him potentially joining the Trump 2024 campaign.
+Manafort was reportedly supporting Sali Berisha.